 autosomal recessive

-A pattern of Mendelian inheritance whereby an affected individual possesses two copies of a mutant allele.
+Autosomal recessive is a pattern of Mendelian inheritance whereby an affected individual possesses two copies of a mutant allele.
 (In contrast, dominant diseases require that the individual have only one copy of the mutant allele.)
-Examples of autosomal recessive diseases include cystic fibrosis, Fanconi anemia, and sickle cell disease.
+Examples of autosomal recessive diseases include cystic fibrosis, Fanconi anemia, sickle cell disease, and Tay-Sachs disease.